Nimitha-jagadeesha/Arali-thota/README.md

 # Arali Thota
-This is a website for the farm land near Bandipur Mysore :)
+This is a website for the farm land near Bandipur :)